bowman-lab/diffnets/README.md

 cd /desired/path/for/packages

--Create a conda environment that will be used for diffnets
+*Create a conda environment that will be used for diffnets*

 conda create --name diffnets python=3.6